 If you have ISO available to you, you should also have what’s called an “exercise price,” which is a fixed price you can buy shares at.

-However, ISO also come with an expiration date, meaning that you only have until a certain time to purchase shares at the exercise price.
+However, each ISO comes with an expiration date, meaning you have a limited time to buy shares at that fixed price.

-If you sell your shares less than one year after you buy them or two years after the options are granted, any profit made is taxed as if it were ordinary income… like your salary or a bonus.
+However, if you sell your shares less than one year after you buy them or two years after the options are granted, any profit made is taxed as if it were ordinary income, like your salary or a bonus.

 If you sell the shares from your ISO after you’ve had them for a year or more, they’re taxed at a reduced rate, because that income is now considered a long-term capital gain.